deco-sites/starting/docs/developing/exporting-default-props/en.md

 # Conclusion

 By specifying default props directly in the function parameters, this new feature improves the integration between the admin interface and the component rendering.
-This change simplifies the workflow for developers and enhances the overall user experience by ensuring that default values are visible and manageable across all parts of the CMS.
+This change simplifies the workflow for developers and enhances the overall user experience by ensuring that default values are visible and manageable across all parts of the Admin.